Jump to main content

 • Amount of purchase

 In addition, some purchases require additional backup documentation.
-Catering purchases require a Catering and Alcohol Approval Form to be completed in OnBase prior to the purchase(s).
-Items purchased for use as gifts or awards require a Cash/Non-Cash Award Form to be completed prior to the purchase.
-Gift card purchases require a waiver from the Controller prior to purchase.
+Catering purchases that include alcohol require an Alcohol Approval Form to be completed in OnBase prior to the purchase(s).
+Gift card purchases require a waiver from General Accounting prior to purchase.

 • Cardholder Responsibilities